 We were headed for the “Trench” separating the Columbia massif from the main Icefield, and after a bit we were on the almost completely flat, featureless expanse, guided by GPS to make sure we were headed in the right direction.
 We passed a tent camp, and eventually decided to rope up, since we were no longer on a beaten-down path and the near white-out reduced our visibility and confidence.
 Edward went first and I steered him as we plodded onward for a couple miles, with very occasional views through wispy clouds.

 We passed by a dug-in tent, and another was visible maybe 50 yards away, and we took a quick halt and I looked at my watch and saw it was now 5:30 PM—much later than we thought, and we had no idea where the time had gone today.
 It had taken us 8.5 hours to move up 693m/3160’ over 11.5 km/7.15 miles.
 We were tired and cold, and we quickly decided to set up camp now, even though we were well short of the Trench.
 So we dropped our packs and spent an hour or so digging out a big pit for our tent in the light snow, pitching my Aconcagua-tested tent, and finally crawling inside with our packs.
-We then spent an hour or so melting snow for drinking water and hot dinner.
-It was very cold, miserable work making camp with intermittent blowing snow and overwhelming cold.
-My hands got quite cold as we did all these chores.
+We then spent an hour or so melting snow for drinking water and hot dinner, not helped by Edward's stove requiring constant pumping to generate only a weak flame.
+It had been very miserable work making camp with intermittent blowing snow and overwhelming cold, and my hands got quite frigid as we did all these chores.

 I finally settled into my -30F rated down sleeping bag, wearing layers of heavy polypro, fleece, and down, and I started shivering uncontrollably as darkness fell.
 My legs especially were cold and would not stop shivering.
 I was worried I was in terminal hypothermia and that if I fell asleep I might not wake up.
 I started eating and drinking as much as I could—I had little appetite and had to force food down—but eventually I warmed up and slept intermittently.